How to Drive in New Zealand

 Driving rules in New Zealand.

 Fasten your seatbelts and get ready for a New Zealand road trip!
 There may be a few differences between driving in New Zealand and how you drive at home.
 The biggest change for some is driving on the left side of the road, so this is something you need to get used to.

 Nevertheless, there are many great reasons to take a road trip in New Zealand.
 Learning these little changes in your driving habits is well worth it.

 Check out our guide below on how to drive in New Zealand before departing on your great road trip, so you are not hit with any unexpected fines that could easily have been avoided.

 What rules do you need to know to drive in New Zealand?

-We are glad you asked, you safety conscious so-and-so!
+We are glad you asked, your safety-conscious so-and-so!
 This guide will point out how driving in New Zealand differs from other countries, including:

-- You must hold a valid driving licence.
+- You must hold a valid driving license

 - Wear a seatbelt!